 where $\mathcal{H}_\pi^\infty$ denotes the subspace of smooth vectors of the space of representation $\mathcal{H}_\pi$ of $\pi$.

-In fact, we can define symbol classes $S^m(\Ghat M)$, $m\in\R\cup{-\infty}$.
-Introducing a semiclassical parameter $\hbar>0$, we also define global semiclassical quantization procedures of such symbols, see Section~\ref{subsubsect:semiquantization}.
+In fact, we can define symbol classes $S^m(\Ghat M)$, $m\in\R\cup\{-\infty\}$.
+Introducing a semiclassical parameter $\hbar>0$, we also define global semiclassical quantization procedures for such symbols, see Section~\ref{subsubsect:semiquantization}.
 The resulting semiclassical pseudodifferential calculus is denoted by

 In particular, we have